praxitelisk/DAND-P3-Explore-and-Summarize-Data/README.md

 # NDDA-P3-Explore-and-Summarize--Data
-Udacity DAND: Project: Explore and Summarize Data, White wine Exploratory data analysis, [dataset source](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/wineQualityInfo.txt)
+Udacity DAND Project: Explore and Summarize Data, White wine Exploratory data analysis.
+This repo contains the code for the exploratory data analysis for the white wine dataset from the Portoguese region of Vinho Verde.
+More information about the features of  the dataset can be found  [here](https://s3.amazonaws.com/udacity-hosted-downloads/ud651/wineQualityInfo.txt)